Cyberlane/Cyber-Lane-Jekyll/_pages/home.md

 ### What are you doing now?

-At the beginning of 2015 I emigrated from England to Sweden, and now I am work as a Ninja for [tretton37](http://www.tretton37.com/).
+At the beginning of 2015 I emigrated from England to Sweden, and now I am working as a Ninja for [tretton37](http://www.tretton37.com/).

-I spend almost every lunch break at the gym, and have spent most of 2015 clearing my backlog of things I want to do, instead of doing new and cool things.
+I spend almost every lunch break at the gym, and spent most of 2015 clearing my backlog of things I want to do, instead of doing new and cool things.
 A clear mind holds no obstacles against challenges that may be faced in the future.